rwjblue/pivot.js/README.md

 When an aggregation is attempted on a currency field with rows of differing currencies the display value will contain `Multiple-Currency-Error`.
 This avoids incorrect value aggregation.

-It is also suggested you either make the currency symbol field 'rowLabelable' and show it by default, or pass out another field that will ensure data is not aggregated past the currency level.
+It is also suggested you either make the currency symbol field 'rowLabelable' and show it by default, or display another field that will ensure data is not aggregated past the currency level.
+In the below example this achieved by hiding `currency_symbol` but allowing the full `currency_code` field to be shown at the lable level.

 ```javascript
  sample_json = '[["currency_symbol","currency_code","last_name","first_name","zip_code","billed_amount","last_billed_date"],' +